 Paul J. Sheffield, PhD, CAsP, CHT is President and one of the founders of International ATMO.
 He started his career in hyperbaric medicine in 1965.
 He is Past President of the UHMS and also Past President of the Aerospace Physiology Society.
-He has published over 100 scientific papers, authored in several textbooks, and is the senior editor of the Wound Care Practice textbook and editor of Wound Care Certification Study Guide.
+He has published over 100 scientific papers, authored in several textbooks, and is the senior editor of the Wound Care Practice textbook and editor of both the Wound Care Certification Study Guide and the Textbook of Chronic Wound Care.
 He has been a hyperbaric medicine instructor for over 40 years and chaired the UHMS Education Committee for 18 years.

 The third faculty member is a physician Board Certified in Undersea and Hyperbaric Medicine.
 All physician faculty lecturing for International ATMO have extensive experience in the practice hyperbaric medicine.

 Participants are expected to be present for each topic including practicums.
 Participants who attend the entire program and pass the end-of-course examination will receive a certificate of completion.